Franky1/Streamlit-Selenium/README.md

   - *This information is maybe outdated, because Debian Bullseye seems to be the current distribution running on Streamlit Cloud*
 - To make this repository cross-platform, the Windows 10 chromedriver is stored here in the root folder as well.
 Be aware, that the version of this chromedriver `ChromeDriver 89.0.4389.23` must match the version of your installed Chrome browser.
 The chromedriver may be outdated. `PS: This information is outdated, always download the latest chromedriver version for Windows yourself`.
 - The chromedriver has a lot of options, that can be set.
 It may be necessary to tweak these options on different platforms to make headless operation work smoothly.
-- The deployment to streamlit sharing has unfortunately failed sometimes in the past.
+- The deployment to Streamlit Cloud has unfortunately failed sometimes in the past.
 A concrete cause of the error or an informative error message could not be identified.
 Currently it seems to be stable during deplyoment.

 ---

 ## Development Setup

-In the streamlit sharing runtime, neither chrome, chromedriver nor geckodriver are available in the default apt package sources.
+In the Streamlit Cloud runtime, neither chrome, chromedriver nor geckodriver are available in the default apt package sources.

-The streamlit sharing runtime seems to be very similar to the official docker image `python:3.X-slim` on Docker Hub, which is based on Debian Buster.
+The Streamlit Cloud runtime seems to be very similar to the official docker image `python:3.X-slim` on Docker Hub, which is based on Debian Buster.

-In this repository a `Dockerfile` is provided that mimics the streamlit sharing runtime.
+In this repository a `Dockerfile` is provided that mimics the Streamlit Cloud runtime.
 It can be used for local testing.

 A `packages.txt` is provided with the following minimal content: